HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 For `<video>` elements, the figure is slightly higher at 0.5% for both desktops and 0.65% for mobile sites.
 These statistics do not cover audio or video embedded via `<iframe>`, where third-party services are less likely to offer text alternatives.
 Our industry can do a lot better.

-The methodology to collect the data for this report did not include modern HLS (HTTP Live Streaming) which would would include a manifest file to include subtitles for the deaf and hard-of-hearing (SDH).
-In the future, scanning for this would allow better understanding of what languages are supported with closed captions and also collect information about the use of audio description.
+<aside class="note">The methodology to collect the data for this report did not include modern HLS (HTTP Live Streaming) which would would include a manifest file to include subtitles for the deaf and hard-of-hearing (SDH).
+In the future, scanning for this would allow better understanding of what languages are supported with closed captions and also collect information about the use of audio description.</aside>

 ## Assistive technology with ARIA